chae0Park/rfq/Readme.md

 If the available RFQ information is insufficient for an appropriate benchmark comparison, the system returns `NO_BENCHMARK` rather than selecting an arbitrary benchmark.

+The comparison provides context for a human reviewer; it does not modify the quotation.

+---

+### Why not automatically learn benchmarks from new RFQs?

+A newly processed quotation is not necessarily a reliable market reference.

+Automatically feeding every new RFQ back into the benchmark dataset could allow unusual projects, temporary pricing decisions, or outliers to influence future reviews.

+RFQ Automation therefore separates **operational quotation records** from **controlled benchmark reference data**.

+For production use, historical quotation data can be reviewed periodically by the team alongside market conditions and operational experience.
+Only agreed changes would then be incorporated into the benchmark dataset.

+This keeps benchmark evolution auditable and under human governance.

+---

+### Why support multi-email RFQs?

+Real client requests are often incomplete.

+Instead of treating every client reply as a new RFQ, the system uses the Gmail thread identifier to associate follow-up information with the existing RFQ.

+This allows missing information to be progressively collected while preserving a single RFQ lifecycle.

+---

 ### Why Human Approval?

 Even when extraction and pricing are automated, sending a quotation directly to a client introduces operational and financial risk.

 RFQ Automation therefore keeps the final decision behind a human approval gate and generates a Gmail draft rather than automatically sending the client response.

+---

 ### Why add evaluation?

 A successful API response does not mean an extraction is correct.

 The Golden Set evaluation layer provides a repeatable way to measure extraction behavior and identify regressions when prompts or models change.

+---

 ### Why monitor tokens, latency, and cost?